DingNet-Simulator/DingNet/README.md

 - [ ] Realistic data generation
 - [ ] Rewrite transmission logic (moveTo, transmission power, ...)
 - [ ] \(Not important) Allow creation of circular routes for motes
+- [ ] update used library on README